daun/processwire-dashboard/README.md

 ### Dashboard as entry point

-The dashboard can be configured to serve as the default entrypoint of the admin interface.
+The dashboard can be configured to serve as the default entry point of the admin interface.
 In this case, users will see the dashboard after login and can return to it by clicking the ProcessWire logo.
-The page list can then only be accessed by clicking the `Page` menu item.
+The page list can then only be accessed by clicking the `Pages` menu item.

-To use the dashboard as entrypoint, you need to manually edit the `Admin` page (ID `2`) and assign it the process `Dashboard`.
+To use the dashboard as entry point, you need to edit the `Admin` page (ID `2`) and manually assign the process `Dashboard`.
 Make sure to restore it to `ProcessHome` in case you decide to uninstall the dashboard module.

 ## Requirements